BlogCategoriesCompareAbout

 Are AI research tools accurate enough for academic work?

 Modern AI research tools achieve 90-95% accuracy for factual extraction when used properly.
-However, students should always verify critical information and citations independently to maintain academic integrity and ensure accuracy.
+Consensus reaches 95% precision, Perplexity maintains 98% citation accuracy, and Elicit demonstrates 90% accuracy for data extraction.
+Students should verify critical information independently.

 Do AI research tools offer student discounts?